 - Most fans are rated from 50 to 110 CFM, but some models designed for large master bathrooms, rec rooms and home theaters can be rated even higher.

-- In general, choose a fan that can move at least 1 CFM per square foot of room.
+- Choose a fan that can ventilate at least 1 CFM per square foot of room.
 So, for an 80 square foot bathroom, select an 80 CFM fan.

 - For bathrooms 50 square feet and smaller, it’s recommended you purchase a bath fan designed for small rooms.
 In other words, choose under 79 CFM bath fans.